How to Improve Workplace Culture with Incentives

 Recognition is a tricky thing.
 People are different, and everyone is motivated or made comfortable in their working environment with different things.
 That’s why it’s imperative to either do research or survey your target audience.
 Find out what they like and make sure they get a healthy serving of it.

-There’s always a beam to balance, though.
+There’s always a beam to balance on, though.
 You wouldn’t want to give cash to one person and a “good job” to another for the same work.
 That would be disastrous.
 Instead, come up with a structured plan that offers both for different situations and personalize your rewards as much as you can.

 Customer Retention: B2B Customer Loyalty and the Share of Why eBook Cover